dimitri-nicolo/calico/_includes/v2.2/elastic-storage.md

    {{site.prodname}} includes the [Elasticsearch operator](https://github.com/upmc-enterprises/elasticsearch-operator),
    which deploys and manages an Elasticsearch cluster inside Kubernetes / OpenShift for you.

-   If you don't want to deploy Elasticsearch inside your orchestrator or have an existing cluster, see the [documentation for using your own Elasticsearch]({{site.url}}/{{page.version}}/usage/logs/byo-elastic) and skip the next step.

 1. The bundled Elasticsearch operator is configured to use an `elasticsearch-storage` `StorageClass` and local storage.
    If your cluster is connected to the internet, use the following command to apply the manifest.